 We favor the moments that are fleeting.
-The sunset, the sunrise, even simple things like knowing we have one last onion.
+The sunset, the sunrise, even simple things like knowing we have one last onion to cook with, each slice becoming precious.
 We waste nothing when we can see how little is left.
 And it's sad and frustrating that we need that visual reminder to appreciate what we have.
 Otherwise we discard it, knowing there is another at hand.
-But it is natural.
+This is natural but disastrous when multiplied.

 I want to prescribe this to design, to art.
 It is not a collectible.
 I don't want to create an immortal thing to be locked away for value, I'm far more interested in the moment when someone feels the sublime, even if it happens only once and then decays.